farcasterxyz/contracts/docs/docs.md

 The fid state transitions when users take specific actions:

 - `register` - claiming a new fid
-- `transfer` - moving a fid to a new custody address
+- `transfer` - moving an fid to a new custody address
 - `request recovery` - requesting a recovery of the fid
 - `cancel recovery` - canceling a recovery that is in progress
 - `complete recovery` - completing a recovery that has passed the escrow period